Democracy Guidelines

 Census Data Accuracy

 The 2020 decennial census experienced multiple complex problems that impacted census operations and, ultimately, appears to have impacted the quality of census data.
-The Foundation will support three census-related initiatives: (1) assess the impact of 2020 census problems on data quality, including the extent of any inaccuracies overall and with respect to specific subpopulations; (2) support corrective action to remedy census data integrity and alternative options if census data is too flawed for certain uses; and (3) policy improvements for future censuses gleaned from assessment of the 2020 census.
+The Foundation will support three census-related initiatives: (1) assess the impact of 2020 census problems on data quality, including the extent of any inaccuracies overall and with respect to specific subpopulations; (2) support corrective action to remedy census data integrity and alternative options to improve the accuracy of census data for certain uses, so that undercounted communities are not deprived of their fair share of resources for the rest of the decade; and (3) policy improvements for future censuses gleaned from assessment of the 2020 census.

 FREQUENTLY ASKED QUESTIONS